line/ts-remove-unused/README.md

 npx @line/ts-remove-unused --skip 'src/main\.ts'
 ```

+> [!WARNING]
-⚠️ THIS COMMAND WILL DELETE CODE FROM YOUR PROJECT.
+> THIS COMMAND WILL DELETE CODE FROM YOUR PROJECT.
 Using it in a git controlled environment is highly recommended.
 If you're just playing around use `--check`.

 ### Check